eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience building and deploying production-grade models in a real-time setting.
 	- Expert-level abilities building and deploying unsupervised, semi-supervised, and supervised models on large-scale data (in that order of importance).
 	- A degree of comfort at the command line.
 That means a thorough understanding of basic file-system commands, as well as the ability to ssh into remote machines and troubleshoot without a GUI, grep through logs, and deploy scripts and applications.
++ skill set:
+	- Apply your expertise in quantitative analysis, data mining, and the presentation of data to see beyond the numbers and understand how our users interact with both our consumer and business products.
+	- Partner with Product and Engineering teams to solve problems and identify trends and opportunities.
+	- Work on large scale data pipelines by leveraging different SQL/non-SQL technologies to build automated data analysis and dashboard.
+	- 2+ years’ experience doing quantitative analysis within a high-tech company.
+Startup is a plus
+	- BA/BS in Computer Science, Math, Physics, Engineering, Statistics or other technical fields
+	- Experience in SQL or similar programming languages
+	- Experience with one general purpose programming language (e.g., Java, C/C++, Python)
+	- Experience in data processing using traditional and distributed systems (e.g., Hadoop, Spark, Dataflow, Hive, Impala, Airflow)
+	- Knowledge of statistics and machine learning
 * ***Plotly.js***
 	- plotly.js, a JavaScript library for creating interactive charts
 	- Data visualization libraries